 For regular and low-risk work that doesn’t necessarily warrant Legal Department involvement, “self-help” tools and guides can help customers troubleshoot, but half of respondents do not use them.
 Of those who do, most say they do not do it well, or the tools do not currently meet their needs.

-57 percent of respondents do not have a system that facilitates collaboration between customers and the Legal Department as they complete work.
+57 percent of respondents do not have a matter management system that facilitates collaboration between customers and the Legal Department as they complete work.
 On one encouraging note, 8 percent said this was in development.

 Two-thirds of respondents do not have a system to provide regular, automated progress updates to customers on their projects with the Legal Department.
 Only about 5 percent of respondents rated their department’s use of such a system “moderately well,” and zero said they fared better than moderate.

-Fewer than 15 percent of respondents said they have a system that allows business customers to rate the support they receive from the Legal Department.
+Fewer than 15 percent of respondents said they have a matter management system that allows business customers to rate the support they receive from the Legal Department.
 The most popular answer: “We do not have this but recognize its value,” with 39 percent.